 €79.99/year vs Adobe's ~€264/year.
 Less than four months of Acrobat = full year of Ncored.

-Designed for heavy AEC files
+Designed for heavy architecture and engineering files

 Markup compatible with Acrobat